-Carcioffi alla Giudia translates to Jewish Artichokes.
-Artichokes thrive in Rome’s climate so they are very popular in the city with two main recipes.
-Alla Giudia (above) and alla Romana (Jewish style and Roman style).
-Don’t worry, you are aloud to prefer either without fear of reprisal but the Jewish ones are almost always chosen as the victor.
+Carcioffi alla Giudia translates to Jewish artichokes.
+Artichokes thrive in Rome’s climate, so they’re very popular in the city in two main recipes.
+Alla Giudia (Jewish style pictured above) and alla Romana (Roman style).
+Don’t worry, you’re allowed to prefer either one without fear of reprisal.
+However, the Jewish ones are almost always chosen as the victor.

 Jewish artichokes are seasoned with salt and pepper and then fried twice in olive oil.
-Yes, twice – which is how they get their super crispy (crocante in Italian) texture.
-They are also fried in olive oil which is a high quality oil.
-Different oils have different boiling points so they really aren’t Jewish artichokes unless they are fried in olive oil twice.
+Yes, twice—which is how they get their super crocante (crispy) texture.
+They’re also fried in olive oil, which is a high-quality oil.
+Different oils have different boiling points, so they really aren’t Jewish artichokes unless they are fried in olive oil twice.

-This may sound a bit eccentric and possibly politically incorrect but I would stick to religion on this one.
-If the restaurant is run by catholics, I would order Roman style artichokes.
-If it is Jewish run, I would order the Jewish style artichokes without question.
-How do you know who runs the restaurant without asking an awkward question?
-Well, the Jewish Ghetto is still occupied mostly by Jews.
+This may sound a bit eccentric, and possibly politically incorrect, but I would stick to religion on this one.
+If the restaurant is run by Catholics, I would order Roman-style artichokes.
+If it is Jewish-run, I would order the Jewish-style artichokes without question.
+Each does their own style best.
+The best place to get a Jewish-style artichoke is in the Jewish Ghetto.

 2. La Carbonara